Determinantal representations of singular hypersurfaces in P^n: Preliminaries and notations

 For local considerations we always assume the (singular) point to be at the origin and mostly use the ring of locally convergent power series $\k\{x_1,..,x_n\}=\cOn$.
-Let $\cm\sset\cOn$ be the maximal ideal.
+Let $\cm=\bl x_1,\dots,x_n\br\sset\cOn$ be the maximal ideal.

-Associated to any germ $(X,0)$ is the (local) decomposition $(X,0)=\cup (p_\al X_\al,0)$ where each $(X_\al,0)$ is reduced and locally irreducible.
-The {\em tangent cone} $T_{(X,0)}$ is formed as the limit of all the tangent planes at smooth points.
-For the hypersurface $(X,0)=\{f=0\}$, with the Taylor expansion $f=f_p+f_{p+1}+..$, the tangent cone is $\{f_p=0\}\sset(k^n,0)$.
+The {\em tangent cone} $T_{(X,0)}\sset\k^n$ is formed as the limit of all the tangent hyperplanes at smooth points.
+For the hypersurface $(X,0)=\{f=0\}$, with the Taylor expansion $f=f_p+f_{p+1}+\cdots$, the tangent cone is $\{f_p=0\}\sset(\k^n,0)$.
 For curves the tangent cone is the collection of tangent lines, each with the corresponding multiplicity.